Language: EN

 length = len(names)

-An ARRAY{.badge .purple} is a data structure that stores elements contiguously in memory.
-Reading an element in an array is very efficient, as it can be accessed directly through its index in constant time O(1).
+A ARRAY is a data structure that stores elements contiguously in memory.
+Reading an element from an array is very efficient, as it can be accessed directly through its index in constant time O(1).

-On the other hand, the search requires traversing all the elements in the worst case, which also has a linear time complexity O(n).
+On the other hand, searching requires traversing all elements in the worst case, which also has a linear time complexity O(n).

 OperationArray